 But it’s the attention to detail around more local, customized experiences that can turn one-time customers into evangelists.

 When creating your strategy, use these two concepts as pulse checks to ensure you’re covering both bases.

 Do your plans reflect the overall brand’s mission and messaging?
 Are there enough region or area-specific targeting options?
-You want to be looking at both the forest and the trees for best results.
+You want to be looking at both the forest and the trees for the best results.

-6. Encourage connection through your brand story
+6. Encourage connection through your brand identity

 With multiple locations, some franchises struggle to compete with businesses that have that more homegrown, “local” feel.

 That’s where your brand story comes in.
 By highlighting things like your company’s mission, core values, and origin story, you can foster more empathy.

 People feel a stronger connection and sense of loyalty to businesses that share their values.
 Another way to do this is by highlighting the people behind your brand.